DonnieWest/VimStudio/README.md

 ### Warning!
 VimStudio currently only works on Unix systems

-*:SetupVimStudio* Sets up all the project paths for syntastic.
+*:SetupVimStudio* Sets the compiler to be Gradle and builds the project.
 Relies on the JavaComplete2 plugin

+*:Gradle* is a wrapper around the gradle command line interface

+*:ADB* is a wrapper around the adb command line interface

+*:VimStudioEmulator* autocompletes and launches emulators available on your system

+*:VimStudioInstall* installs the apk on a device of your choice

 *:VimStudioCtags* Generates a tags file in the background using exuberant-ctags.
 This way you can jump to classes (even Android source files) simply by